 Lastly, leaving probably my favourite colourful display on Bond Street as ‘Cartier’, they have stunned people with their red gift wrap and panther display.
 This spot is filled with instagrammers and people taking shots constantly, so it was a test of patience as I had to wait for 15-20 mins to capture a near to empty shot of the shop.
 Opposite Cartier they have a mini Christmas tree which looks picturesque alongside the shop.
 I can add Tiffany to the list who has a nice neon light display.

 The main roads have colourful blue lights displaying across the whole path, a nice drive-through view for those passing.

 You can find other spectacular Christmas displays across London towns such as:

 - King’s Cross

 - South Bank

-What are your favourite Christmas lights of the year?
-I would probably say mine would be Covent Garden and Kew Garden as those seem to be quite spectacular.
-Christmas season is always the best time, as London sure looks magically around this time of the year.
+What are your favourite Christmas displays of the year?
+I would probably say mine would be Covent Garden and Bond Street as those seem to be magical this year.
+The Christmas season is always the best time, as London sure looks festive around this time of the year.

 If you wish to collaborate, invitation, or PR enquiries etc please email firstname.lastname@example.org.